BillyZac/bric/README.md

 # bric
-Makes several bricks in various purple-friendly, yet earthy, earthy colors.
+Makes a brick in one of several purple-friendly, yet earthy, earthy colors.

 ## Installation